delta-io/delta/PROTOCOL.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+<font color="red">THIS IS AN IN-PROGRESS DRAFT</font>

 # Overview
 This document is a specification for the Delta Transaction Protocol, which brings [ACID](https://en.wikipedia.org/wiki/ACID) properties to large collections of data, stored as files, in a distributed file system or object store.
 The protocol was designed with the following goals in mind:

 - **Serializable ACID Writes** - multiple writers can concurrently modify a Delta table while maintaining ACID semantics.
 - **Snapshot Isolation for Reads** - readers can read a consistent snapshot of a Delta table, even in the face of concurrent writes.
 - **Scalability to billions of partitions or file** - queries against a Delta table can be planned on a single machine or in parallel.
-- **Self describing** - all metadata for a Delta table is stored alongside the data, static tables can be copied or moved using standard tools.
+- **Self describing** - all metadata for a Delta table is stored alongside the data.
+This design eliminates the need to maintain a separate metastore just to read the data and also allows static tables to be copied or moved using standard filesystem tools.
 - **Support for incremental processing** - readers can tail the Delta log to determine what data has been added in a given period of time, allowing for efficient streaming.

 Delta's transactions are implemented using multi-version concurrency control (MVCC).